bblackifyme/NSO-Audit-and-Remediation-Framework/README.md

 > Currently a WORK IN PROGRESS version 0.3

+This readme gives a framework overview, for development/contribution guides see the [Contribution Guide](doc/CONTRIBUTING.md)

 ## Package Description

 This project contains the framework and source code for developing modular Audit and Remediation code for NSO.